 How Surrender Charges Work

-Surrender periods often last seven or eight years, but other options are available (including four years, zero years, and 15 years or more).
+Surrender periods often last six to ten years, but other options are available (including four years, zero years, and 15 years or more).
 The clock starts ticking when you deposit money into your annuity, and eventually, the charges drop off.
 The penalty is a percentage of your “excess” withdrawal that the insurance company charges as a penalty.
 For example, with a penalty of 7%, a $1,000 withdrawal subject to surrender charges would cost you $70.

 Surrender charges typically decrease gradually over time.
 They start high and eventually reach zero.
 For a seven-year surrender period, you might see the following schedule: 7%, 7%, 6%, 5%, 4%, 3%, and 2%.
 Every contract is different, so be sure to read your disclosures carefully.

 The money you pay for surrender charges goes to the insurance company as an "incentive" to keep your money invested in the contract.
 But you might also owe income taxes and tax penalties to the IRS on top of any surrender charges you pay.

 Why would you tolerate an annuity with a surrender period?
 Just like with a CD, you might (or might not) get certain benefits by making a long-term commitment to the investment.
 For example, you might receive higher guaranteed rates or gain access to other features when you accept surrender charges.

 Some products come with surrender periods that last a long time.
 If you’re going to get locked in for more than seven years or so, think carefully about how well you can predict the future.
 A lot can change in ten years—including your needs and the financial strength of the insurance company.
 Plus, you need to scrutinize the agent you’re working with and verify that they’re acting in your best interest.
 Long-term surrender products tend to pay generous commissions.

 How to Avoid Surrender Charges